-Niagara Parks: Niagara Parks is offering full accessibility on most attractions.
+Niagara Parks: Niagara Parks is offering full accessibility TO most attractions.
 Areas with limited accessibility such as White Water Walk and Journey Behind the Falls have a 10% PWD discount.
 Guests with an Accessible Parking Permit receive special parking privileges.
 Restrictions apply (source).

 Ontario Science Centre: The Ontario Science Centre offers free admission to support Canadian persons with disabilities.
 Bring a valid Access 2 Entertainment Card or Easter Seals Disability Travel Card.
 Large print guides, listening devices, and wheelchairs are available for use on-site.
 Service animals are allowed inside (source).

-Ripley’s Aquarium of Canada: Ripley’s Aquarium of Canada offers free entrance to the support person of guests with disability who are Access 2 members.
+Ripley’s Aquarium of Canada: Ripley’s Aquarium of Canada offers free entrance to the support person of guests with a disability who are Access 2 members.
 Free parking and wheelchair rentals are also provided, and support animals are allowed inside the premises (source).

-Royal Ontario Museum: PWDs can request for a support person at Royal Ontario Museum or present their Access 2 Entertainment Card to receive free admission for their accompanying personal assistant.
+Royal Ontario Museum: PWDs can request a support person at Royal Ontario Museum or present their Access 2 Entertainment Card to receive free admission for their accompanying personal assistant.
 Assistive devices and wheelchair rentals are available for free and support animals are allowed in public spaces (source).

-Toronto Zoo: The Toronto Zoo offers a discount package for guests with disability.
+Toronto Zoo: The Toronto Zoo offers a discount package for guests with a disability.
 Members of the Access 2 program can show their card at the ticket booth to get a 50% discount for themselves and free admission for their support person MagnusCards app users can also access special card decks when visiting the zoo (source).

-Vancouver Aquarium: Canadian persons with disabilities can request for a 50% admission discount at Vancounver Aquarium.
+Vancouver Aquarium: Canadian persons with disabilities can request a 50% admission discount at Vancouver Aquarium.
 Guests accompanied by a support person will pay the full entrance fee but their attendant will receive free admission.
 Access 2 Entertainment Cards are accepted and assistive devices are available for rent (source).